hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 An identity model that shifts control to the edges, focused on security, privacy using public/private key encryption.

 ## T
+### Tenant
+A tenant is an individual user, organization, or entity that utilizes the SSI platform.
+Each tenant has its isolated area within the system, maintaining the separation of assets.

+### Tenant Isolation
+Tenant isolation is a core capability of the PRISM platform, allowing it to serve numerous users/identities while logically isolating their Wallet assets.

+### Tenant Management
+Tenant management encompasses the processes and tools used to onboard, provision, and manage tenants within the SSI platform, including user registration, role assignment, authentication method configuring, and access permissions.

 ### Trust Framework
 A governing body that establishes rules, requirements, establishes operating procedures, and a [trust registry](/docs/concepts/glossary#trust-registry) for specific ecosystems.